jsncmgs1/spotify_ex/README.md

 ## Contributing

 All contributions are more than welcome!
-I will not accept a PR without tests if it looks like something that should be tested, which is pretty much everything.
+I will not accept a PR without tests if it looks like something that should be tested (which is pretty much everything.)
 Development is done on the `development` branch, and moved to `master` for release on hexpm.